A Soweto Township Tour

-A Soweto township tour is a must-see for the visitor wanting to understand the South African freedom struggle.
+A Soweto township tour is a must-see for the visitor wanting to understand the freedom struggle.

 The discovery of diamonds and gold in the late 19th century caused many South African blacks living in independent chiefdoms to head for the gold and diamond rush villages.
-By 1899 few of them lived this way and as a consequence they lost their freedom, lands and ability to support themselves independently.
+By 1899 none lived this way and as a consequence they lost their freedom, lands and ability to support themselves independently.

 A township tour of Soweto explains the history of how many black people gravitated to the cities, especially Johannesburg, where they were housed in single-sex hostels attached to mines and factories.
 Some lived in multi-racial slums just north of Fordsburg, infamous for their poor living conditions.

 But it was not the health risks so much as different groups 'living on friendly terms' that concerned the authorities.
 An outbreak of bubonic plague in 1904 gave the excuse to burn down the 'location' of Nancefield and remove the 1 358 black residents 13 kilometres from Johannesburg to Klipspruit, which would later become Pimville and eventually Soweto.